scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 Product manager provices value context.
 Product leadership is about providing value context.

+Value and business strategy has been left out of Agile.
+"Almost all companies are clueless on strategy, it's all meme copying and gut feel.
+There's an entire field yet to be discovered, to be understood.
+It's a wonderful time." https://twitter.com/swardley/status/951537637457846273

 The Art of Business Value by Mark Schwartz

 Why are we doing this exploration of value?